 - Add slide-out cabinet storage.
 It’s removable so you can take it with you to your next home.

-As always, thank you so much for reading Mobile and Manufactured Home Living!
+As always, thank you so much for reading Mobile Home Living!
 We appreciate you!